The Find Outliers tool will determine if there are any statistically significant outliers in the spatial pattern of your data.

 With the field you provide, the Find Outliers tool will create a map (the result layer) showing the areas with statistically significant outliers of high values (red) and low values (blue) as well as clusters of high values (pink) and low values (light blue).

 Analyze point features

 A variety of data is available as point features.
 Examples of features most often represented as points include crime incidents, schools, hospitals, emergency call events, traffic accidents, water wells, trees, and boats.
 Sometimes you will be interested in analyzing data values (a field) associated with each point feature.
-In other cases, you will only be interested in evaluating the clustering or dispersion of the points themselves.
-The decision on whether or not to provide a field will depend on the question you are asking.
+In other cases, you will only be interested in evaluating the clustering or dispersion of the points.
+The decision on whether to provide a field will depend on the question you are asking.

 Find outliers of high and low values associated with point features

-You will want to provide an analysis field to answer questions such as Where are there anomalous high and low values?
-The field you select might represent some of the following:
+Provide an analysis field to answer questions such as Where are there anomalous high and low values?
+The field you select can represent the following:

 - Counts (such as the number of traffic accidents at street intersections)